mixcore/mix.core/src/instructions/ai-workflows-mixdb-data.md

 ---

-## Best Practices for Dynamic Content
+## Best Practices for MixDb Content

 ### Database Schema Documentation
 - When creating new tables with MCP tools, **ALWAYS** document the schema in your project's `database-schema.md` file immediately after creation